DavidLDawes/Agama-With-VerusCli/README.md

 # Agama-With-VerusCli
 Docker Agama builder container with (hopefully a recent) VerusCli file set in the /home directory.
+Derived from jmcduffie32/chromium-headless-tests:0.1.1 on hub.docker.com

-VerusCli files are komodod, komodo-cli, verus and verusd
+verus-cli files are komodod, komodo-cli, verus and verusd

 This is where the Dockerfile definition is kept.
-This README is shown both on the [github Dockerfile source](https://github.com/DavidLDawes/Agama-With-VerusCli) and on [Docker Hub](https://cloud.docker.com/u/davidldawes/repository/docker/DavidLDawes/agama-with-tester).
+This README is shown both on the [github Dockerfile source](https://github.com/DavidLDawes/Agama-With-VerusCli) and on [Docker Hub](https://cloud.docker.com/u/davidldawes/repository/docker/DavidLDawes/agama-build-with-verus-cli).
 Updates to the github repository's master branch trigger an automatic buld to the Docker Hub location.

-This container is used if you want to actually use the Agama container to run the graphical wallet with the komodod peer node.
+This container is used if you want to actually use the Agama container to test the graphical wallet with the komodod peer node.
 The Agama-Test container is then built on top of this one plus additional modules needed for testing.

-Get the automatically built Docker container definition from [Docker hub](https://hub.docker.com/r/DavidLDawes/agama-with-veruscli) using the tag :latest.
-The container uses Linux.
+Get the automatically built Docker container definition from [Docker hub](https://hub.docker.com/r/DavidLDawes/Agama-With-VerusCli) using the tag :latest.
+The container uses Debian Linux.

 **Supported Operating Systems**
 * **Linux**